DARMA-tasking/vt/docs/md/term.md

 first.

-The termination detector also comes with hang detection to detect causes where no progress can be made due to a user's fault.
-When a hang is detected, if configured as so by the user, the detector will dump a DOT graph of the live epochs and their dependencies.
+The termination detector also comes with hang detection to detect causes where no progress can be made due to bugs in an application's code or the runtime implementation.
+When a hang is detected, if configured as such by the user, the detector will dump a DOT graph of the live epochs and their dependencies.

 \section term-collective-example Example of creating a collective epoch